MDTGroup/Market/README.md

 - [ ] User can see other user's profile and posts
 - [ ] User can follow each other
 - [ ] User can submit/edit/delete a post with images (from camera, taken photo), video, price, description, status, location...
-- [ ] User can save/remove a post to Saved list
 - [ ] User can vote for posts have a good price/deal
-- [ ] User can chat with each other
+- [ ] User can message with each other
 - [ ] User can search by hashtag, title, description, people/branches, price, location
 - [ ] User can receive notifications for:
     - [ ] Messages
-    - [ ] Status/changed price or content of saved post
+    - [ ] Saved post content changes
     - [ ] Specific keywords
 - [ ] A Settings page to control Saved list, profile, Following, Notifications hashtag …